UntitledModGame/umg-mods/lootplot.s0.content/_planning/EARLY_2025_TODOLIST.md

 - ITEM: Swashbuckler apple: Creates a swashbuckler slot

 - ITEM REFACTOR: Change ping-pong paddle.
 Its currently a bit... meh.
 Maybe something to do with mult, since it's red-colored?

+- ITEM CHANGE: Do something with FEATHER!
+(we already have an item-def for it; its just that the current definition overlaps with white-cap.
+So change it to something new; thx.
+Maybe something that costs mana...?)
+IDEA-1: manaCost=2, gives x2 mult
+IDEA-2: manaCost=1, gives +1 mult.
+Permanently increase mult by 1.

 ## ITEM PLANNING SPIKE: